h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 Some of you may know that I am at university 🎓, studying computer science surprisingly.
-Doing both university full time, exams, coursework, lectures, practicals etc. On top of the full-time work I do at POKT has been a lot.
-It has definitely been ugly 😖.
+Doing both university full time, exams, coursework, lectures, practicals etc. On top of the full-time work I do at POKT.
+It has been a lot, and it has definitely been ugly 😖.
 But I've achieved time management skills like no one would believe.
-I surprise myself sometimes how I manage it all.
+I surprise myself sometimes with how I manage it all.
 It's far from easy but its most definitely the ugliest part of the POKT+UNI combination.

 ## Summary